 Total score: 11.50

-Our first mammal to make the list!
+Our first mammal!
 On the plus side, mice are extremely cute.
 They’ve also adapted to live in small spaces, which makes them cheaper and easier to maintain.
-On the downside, they live very short lives and are generally nocturnal and skittish of humans, giving their owners very little chance to meaningfully interact with them.
+On the downside, they live very short lives and are generally nocturnal and skittish, giving their owners very little chance to meaningfully interact with them.
 They aren’t really domesticated so much as bred in captivity and treated gently.

 I’ve never technically owned pet mice, but sharing space with pest mice is an inevitable part of city living, and I’ve gotten strangely attached to them.
 They really are quite cute.
 Staying up all night writing term papers in a crumbling city dormitory, I used to feel like some kind of urban Disney princess, scattering Goldfish crackers in their direction and freeing them from glue-traps.